kstep/vkrs/CONTRIBUTION.md

 wanted` label][search].

 Find some issue you are interested in and comment on it to let me know you want to take it.
-I will assign it to you and will try guide you in your first steps to contribution.
+I will assign it to you and will try to guide you in your first steps to contribution.
 It's OK if you don't know Rust, or systems programming, or some tricky Git workflow, whatever it is, I'll be happy to help you, answer your questions if I can, or introduce you to forums and chats where more wise people will be able to help you, if I can't.

 Once you have your first task chosen, create a branch in your repository.
 You may name it however you want, just make sure its name somehow reflect the issue problem in one-to-three short words.
-It's also a good idea to place number in the branch name, e.g. `issue-123`, as it will help everybody keep track of your progress on the task:
+It's also a good idea to place issue number in the branch name, e.g. `issue-123`, as it will help everybody keep track of your progress on the task: